Spirit vs Frontier 2026

 Update (May 2026): Spirit Airlines ceased all operations on May 2, 2026 and is now in Chapter 7 liquidation.
 It no longer sells tickets or operates flights, so Spirit is no longer a bookable option.
 This comparison is kept for reference and for travelers weighing alternatives.
 With Spirit out of the market, Frontier is the natural ultra-low-cost replacement on overlapping routes; Allegiant and Breeze are also worth checking.

 Spirit and Frontier were the two biggest ultra-low-cost carriers in the US, and from a booking page they once looked nearly identical.
-Both sold cheap base fares with aggressive fee stacking, both packed passengers into 28-inch pitch seats, both charged for carry-on bags on most fares, and both competed for the same budget-traveler dollar.
+Both sold cheap base fares with aggressive fee stacking, both packed passengers into 28-inch (71 cm) pitch seats, both charged for carry-on bags on most fares, and both competed for the same budget-traveler dollar.
 That matchup ended on May 2, 2026, when Spirit ceased all operations and entered Chapter 7 liquidation.
 The comparison below is kept for reference, but only Frontier remains bookable.

 Short version: Frontier is the only flyable option in this pairing.
 Spirit was historically the narrow winner for most travelers, slightly more reliable, with wider standard seats, a genuinely first-class-like “Big Front Seat” upgrade for travelers who wanted real comfort, Wi-Fi on most of its fleet, and a better mid-tier loyalty program.
 None of that is bookable now.
-Frontier is typically a few dollars cheaper on the advertised base fare and runs creative loyalty promotions (like the $69 Gold status match), and with Spirit gone it is the natural ultra-low-cost replacement on overlapping routes.
+Frontier is typically a few dollars cheaper on the advertised base fare and runs creative loyalty promotions (like its 2025 $69 Gold status match), and with Spirit gone it is the natural ultra-low-cost replacement on overlapping routes.
 Allegiant and Breeze are also worth checking on specific routes.

 What We Looked For